 US online retail sales will climb to a new record in 2022: $1 trillion.
 Yet fewer and fewer are using their desktops or laptops to make purchases.

 When it comes to eCommerce and marketing, how can you reach all these new mobile consumers?
 How should your eCommerce strategy change?

-Mcommerce, or buying through a mobile device, rose to $356 billion in the US during 2021.
+mCommerce, or buying through a mobile device, rose to $356 billion in the US in 2021.
 This is over one-third of all online US sales.
-In China, mcommerce already accounts for half of all their online sales.
-Experts predict that US mcommerce may outrank eCommerce, (buying with a computer or laptop), within the next 3 years.
+In China, mCommerce already accounts for half of all their online sales.
+Experts predict that US mCommerce may outrank eCommerce, (buying with a computer or laptop), within the next 3 years.

 As a result, retailers are scrambling to provide more mobile commerce options.